 The biopic "I, Tonya" has the infamous Olympian Tonya Harding back in the spotlight, but it sounds like she doesn't hate it.

-Allison Janney, one of the stars of the film, recently appeared on "Ellen" and she talked about what it was like to meet the infamous figure skater whose career ended after a high-profile scandal.
+"Ellen" and she talked about what it was like to meet the infamous figure skater whose career ended after a high-profile scandal.
 The two chatted at the biopic's Los Angeles premiere on Wednesday night, and according to Janney, Harding was very happy with how the film turned out.

 "She loved the movie," Janney told host Ellen DeGeneres.
 "There were parts she didn't like, but I think ... mostly, she was really excited about it."